lyle-morris-sudo/pixel/guidelines/color.md

 ### Light themes

-There are two light themes in the Pixel design system: $white and $slate_50.
+There are two light themes in the design system: $white and $slate_50.
 For enabled UI color's light themes primarily use the color range of $white to $gray_200, and for text and icons uses the color range between $gray_900 and $gray_600.

 #### Layering model